Last Updated 21/05/2020 10:31am

 8.1 An appropriate person to manage a direct payment can be:

-(a) the person with care and support needs if they have capacity to make the decisions involved in managing their own support arrangements and the direct payment.
+(a) the person with care and support needs if they have the capacity needed to understand and make the decisions involved in managing their own support arrangements and the direct payment

 (b) someone who has been nominated by the person with care and support needs where they have capacity to do so